Metal Theft (Prevention) Bill

 Overview

-The Metal Theft (Prevention) Bill aims to reduce metal theft in England and Wales by strengthening regulations on scrap metal dealers, increasing penalties for related offenses, and enhancing law enforcement powers.
+The Metal Theft (Prevention) Bill aims to reduce metal theft in England and Wales by strengthening regulations on scrap metal dealers, increasing penalties for theft, and improving law enforcement powers.
+It introduces a stricter licensing scheme for dealers, mandates cashless payments, and grants police greater search and seizure authority.

 Description